Fedami/powerrevshell---rev.ps1/README.md

 ### smb-get

-The smb-get functionality simply transfer a file using the Copy-Item cmdlet to the smbserver started suing impacket-smbserver.\
+The smb-get functionality simply transfer a file using the Copy-Item cmdlet to the smbserver started using impacket-smbserver.\
 If you didn't start the program with the -smb switch or started youreself (impacket-smbserver) the command will fail.

 ```